codacy/codacy-coverage-reporter/docs/troubleshooting-common-issues.md

 ### Commit not analyzed

-Due to technical limitations, Codacy only reports coverage for a commit after performing static code analysis on that commit:
+Due to technical limitations, Codacy only reports coverage for a commit after successfully completing the static code analysis of that commit.

 <table>
 <thead>